carpentries-incubator/hpc-intro/lesson-outline.md

     * Extras: .bashrc, .bash_profile

 * [15-Filesystems and Storage]
+This topic didn't get fleshed out too far.
+But objectives could include:
+    * Understand the difference between a local and shared/network filesystem
+    * Learn about high performance / scratch Filesystems
+    * Raise the attention that misuse (intentional or not) of a common file system neatively affects all users very quickly.
+    * Possible tools: echo $TEMP, ls -al /tmp, df, quota

 * [16- Transferring Files]
+    * Understand the (cognitive) limitations that remote systems don't necessarily have local Finder/Explorer windows
+    * Be mindful of network and speed restrictions (e.g. cannot push from cluster; many files vs one archive)
+    * Know what tools can be used for file transfers, and transfer modes (binary vs text)
-    * Be able to transfer files to and from a computing cluster.
+    * Objective: Be able to transfer files to and from a computing cluster.
     * Tools: wget, scp, rsync (callout), mkdir, FileZilla,
     * Remove: dos2unix, unix2dos,
     * Bonus: gzip, tar, dos2unix, cat, unix2dos, sftp, pwd, lpwd, put, get,
     * Later:

 * [17- Using Resources Effectively]
-    * Understand how to look up job statistics and profile code.
+    * Understand how to look up job statistics
+    * Learn some very basic techniques to monitor / profile code execution.
-    * Understand job size implications.
+    * Understand job size and resource request implications.
-    * Tools: fastqc, sacct, ssh, top, free, ps, kill, killall
+    * Tools: fastqc, sacct, ssh, top, free, ps, kill, killall (note that some of these may not be appropriate on shared systems)

-# Lesson ideas up for debate
+# Previous lesson ideas up for debate

 * Using software and environment modules (a repetition of [hpc-shell](https://github.com/hpc-carpentry/hpc-shell) potentially)

 * Playing friendly in the cluster (psteinb: the following is very tricky as it is site dependent, I personally would like to see it in [_extras](https://github.com/hpc-carpentry/hpc-intro/tree/gh-pages/_extras))
 	* Understanding resource utilisation
 	* Profiling code - time, size, etc.
 	* Getting system stats